 BRAINPATHS FINE MOTOR EXERCISE STIMULATES THE BRAIN

-Brainpath devices have paths injected into plastic – to allow users fingertips to indent into 3000 mechanoreceptors in each fingertip to invigorate the brain.
-Repetition of this tracing exercise increases stimulation to the brain.
-Stimulating the brain on a regular basis allows the brain to establish strong connections between neurons, increases memory, improves cognitive abilities and relieves stress.
-These are all very important skills needed for reading, mathematics and other areas of learning that require concentration and memory.
+Brainpaths devices have pathways injected into plastic that allow users fingertips to indent into 3000 mechanoreceptors in each fingertip to fire and wire neurons in the brain.
+Persistent repetition of this tracing exercise strengthens synapse connections to improve memory.
+Stimulating the brain on a regular basis allows the brain to establish strong connections between neurons, increase memory, improve cognitive abilities and relieve stress, necessary for reading, mathematics and other areas of learning that require concentration and memory.
 As an added bonus, Brainpaths repetitive fingertip tracing provides a fine motor skills activity.
-Brainpaths devices (patent pending) provides ‘tactile touch’ in a concentrated, deliberate manner, using fingertips: the most stimulating part of the human body.
+Brainpaths is a USPTO patented device that provides ‘tactile touch’ in a concentrated, deliberate manner, using fingertips, the most stimulating part of the human body.

 Take the simplest possible example–you are stroking your finger across a rather large A, which is raised as in braille and recognize it as A, with no peeking.
-As you stroke the letter, the skin is indented, ever so slightly, as it passes over the A. That causes several hundred neurons to fire, each one reporting pressure as a bit of the letter passes through its neural field (Handy Guide to Touch, John Hopkins Magazine, April 2005.)
+As you stroke the letter, the skin is indented as it passes over the A. That causes several hundred neurons to fire, each one reporting pressure as the letter passes through its neural field (Handy Guide to Touch & Coding Sensory Information, Johns Hopkins Magazine, April 2005.)

-The Skin is An Extension of the Brain:
+The Skin is an Extension of the Brain

 The effects of tactile stimulation on the structure of the brain can be appreciated by understanding that the skin is almost an extension of the brain, formed as it is from the same layer of tissue during the embryonic stage of life (Taylor, 1979:136).
-(Biosociology: An Emerging Pradigm, Anthony Walsh,1995
+(Biosociology: An Emerging Pradigm, Anthony Walsh,1995)

 A new study suggests there might be some truth to the use-it-or-lose-it hypothesis.
 The cells and connections that are used will survive and flourish, while cells and connections that are not used will wither and die (Dr. Jay Giedd MD, frontline interviews, PBS)